Pak national arrested in UP's Noida for violation of visa norms | Headlines

 Pak national arrested in UP's Noida for violation of visa norms

 A Pakistani woman has been arrested in Uttar Pradesh's Noida for allegedly violating visa rules, Gautam Buddh Nagar Police officials said on Sunday.
-The woman, identified as Nausheen Naaz from Karachi in Pakistan, was held on Saturday.
-She was staying with her husband at their Ajmeri Gate home in Delhi on a long-term visa, the officials said.
+The 36-year-old woman, identified as Nausheen Naaz from Karachi in Pakistan, was held on Saturday.
+She was staying with her husband at their Ajmeri Gate home in Delhi on a long-term visa.
+The couple had got married in 2005, the officials said.

-"The woman had entered Noida in violation of the rules of her long-term visa.
-She was in a bus which was intercepted for checking under a flyover at Sector 14A of the city.
-She was arrested after inspection," a police spokesperson said.
-An FIR has been lodged against her at the Sector 20 police station under Section 14 of the Foreigners' Act, 1946, and further legal proceedings are underway in the case, he added.

 - READ MORE ON: